rsdoiel/rsdoiel.github.io/blog/2016/08/15/Setting-up-Go-under-Bash-for-Windows-10.md

 + Reboot
 + Search for "Bash" and clicked on "Run Bash command"
 + Answered "y"
-+ Waited as it downloaded and extracted the file system for the subsystem
++ Waited for download and extracted file system
 + When prompted setup developer account with username/password
-    + Documentation can be found at https://aka.ms/wsldocs when install completed
+    + Documentation can be found at https://aka.ms/wsldocs
 + Exit root install shell
 + Search for "Bash" local
 + Luanched "Bash on Ubuntu on Windows"
-    + Bash up and running, `echo $USER` returns my username

 ## Setting up Go under Bash for Windows 10